afgonczol/chorzippy/README.md

 A file for each state can be found at the following link. https://github.com/OpenDataDE/State-zip-code-GeoJSON

-Enter the parameters into the parameters screen.
+Enter the parameters into the program.
 For a visual example of the color map options, visit the following site: https://matplotlib.org/examples/color/colormaps_reference.html

-Click 'Submit'
-Navigate to and select the geojson file.
-Navigate to and select your file with the zip codes and values you want graphed.
 Note that it will take a few moments to create the choropleth.